Farahalh/Project-Shopping-Card/README.md

 Cart: /cart
 Single Product View: /product/<id>
 2. State Management:
-The project employs Jotai for state management, ensuring efficient handling of application state.
+The project employs Jotai for state management, ensuring efficient handling of the application state.
 Key steps include:

 Completion of the Jotai tutorial to gain familiarity.
 Exploration of persisted storage methods for enhanced user experience.